eqv/hexslides/README.md

 <img src="examples/imgs/math.gif" width="40%"/>
 </p>

-#### Automatically generate handouts that work well with Animations!
+#### Automatically generate handouts that work well with animations!
 ![example handout](examples/imgs/handouts.png)

 #### Use custom color replacement rules to convert your graphics from one template/style to another!